 So that kind of act the, your activation really depends on how much effort are you putting in customizing your matches at a job level are in a pool of a job because today the tools are enabling you to customize your matches.
 Your AI matching does the default, but then you add customization to it really.

-Mark: So I think from that, from from a user of the AI it's, it's it for me, actually, I look at it in slightly different way in terms of you need to have the right structure with the right technology AI to make this an efficient process.
-Because one of the other things we haven't really spoken about here is the cost of doing all of this and the AI, the way that this, this systems help us from a, from a recruitment perspective that means that we can do this in a very cost-effective way.
+Mark Jones: So I think from that, from from a user of the AI it's it for me, actually, I look at it in slightly different way in terms of you need to have the right structure with the right technology AI to make this an efficient process.
+Because one of the other things we haven't really spoken about here is the cost of doing all of this and the AI, the way that this systems help us from a recruitment perspective that means that we can do this in a very cost-effective way.

 And I don't need to have 10 people doing it.
 I can have one or even less.
 So, so it's massively important.

-Satish: Yeah.
-There's one point that, you know, uh, as Brendan said, you have to train the model for your work vartical for your need.
+Satish Kumar: Yeah.
+There's one point that, you know as Brendan said, you have to train the model for your work vertical for your need.
 Otherwise the matches won't be accurate.
 Right?
-And, and, and even if you're talking to matching it, just make sure that what they have claimed in the resume is matching against the JD.
+And, and even if you're talking to matching it, just make sure that what they have claimed in the resume is matching against the JD.

 Now, can they do it that separate a story events, assessment, come in the picture.

 Dan Sines: I think the only thing I would add is that AI is not AI.
 It's not actually thinking in this capacity, it's following a series of things that it's been taught to do.
 And so whatever you put into the other side of that is going to dictate the quality you get out the output of it, but just constantly think about that at this point.